yogstation13/Yogstation/.github/PULL_REQUEST_TEMPLATE.md

 # Wiki Documentation

 ### Briefly describe your PR and the impacts of it, in layman's terms.
 This will be the basis of the Wiki entry for your PR, and more information / detail is better for Wiki editors to integrate:

 ### What should players be aware of when it comes to the changes your PR is implementing?

-### What general grouping does this PR fall under - for example, Engineering changes, Medical rebalancing, TEG tweaks, etc.?
+### What general grouping does this PR fall under?
+For example, Engineering changes, Medical rebalancing, TEG tweaks, etc.?

 ### Are there any aspects of the PR that you would like us not to mention on the Wiki?

-### If there are any numerical values involved in your PR that will be relevant to a player, please note them here - for example, "This new chem will heal X brute damage".
+### If there are any numerical values involved in your PR that will be relevant to a player, please note them here.
+For example, "This new chem will heal X brute damage".

 # Changelog